nanoporetech/ts-runtime-typecheck/README.md

 ### v2.0.0

-- Add: Introduce `isUnion` and `isOptUnion` to allow checking if a value matches any type of a type union.
+- Add: `isUnion` and `isOptUnion` to allow checking if a value matches any type of a type union.
-- Add: Introduce `asUnion` and `asOptUnion` to allow casting a value to a type union.
+- Add: `asUnion` and `asOptUnion` to allow casting a value to a type union.
-- Add: Introduce `isArrayRecursive` and `isOptArrayRecursive` to allow checking if a value is an array of a given type.
+- Add: `isArrayRecursive` and `isOptArrayRecursive` to allow checking if a value is an array of a given type.
-- Add: Introduce `isObjectRecursive` and `isOptObjectRecursive` to allow checking if a value is a Dictionary of a given type.
+- Add: `isObjectRecursive` and `isOptObjectRecursive` to allow checking if a value is a Dictionary of a given type.
 - Breaking Change: Recursive Type Casts now take a Type Check as an argument instead of a Type Cast, and no longer emit a copy of the input.
 As a side effect if you are upgrading from `asArrayRecursive(asOptString)` to `asArrayRecursive(isOptString)` or (similar) the output array may contain `null` as the elements are no longer transformed by an inner cast ( optional cast methods normalize output to `undefined` ).
+- Add: `isInstance` and `isOptInstance` to allow checking if a value is an instance of a given class.
+- Add: `asInstance` and `asOptInstance` to allow casting a value to an instance of a given class.